nichomueller/ROManifolds.jl/docs/src/steady.md

 U = TrialParamFESpace(V,uₚ)
 ```

 A `TrialParamFESpace` extends a traditional `TrialFESpace` in Gridap, as it allows to provide a `μ`-dependent Dirichlet datum.
+The tags provided occupy the left, upper and bottom legs of the square (extrema excluded for the upper and bottom legs).

 ## Space of parameters